ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 # Pick a Language and Stick with it

-Coding interviews are basically glorified IQ tests.
+"Coding interviews are basically glorified IQ tests".
+That's something I've heard directly from an interviewer in our closing Q&A, and I think it's an accurate statement.

 The good news is that no IQ test is perfect and you can "game" the system provided that you know what's expected of you.
-What it comes down to is: save brain computing power.
+What it comes down to is: **save your brain's computing power**.

 Picking a language that you're familiar with and fluent in will save you a lot of computing power.
 Instead of thinking about the best way (or how) to write a class, practice ahead of time.
 Here's a list of things to practice, applicable to Python (if you pick Java or C++ the specifics will change but the concepts remain the same):

 * Write a new class (class declaration, `__init__`, magic methods, inheritance)
 * Instantiate a class, run code (memorize `if __name__ == "__main__"` for instance)